Buildings Summary

 In 2020, state law required the Maine Climate Council to develop a new climate action plan.
 The plan, titled Maine Won't Wait: A Four-Year Plan for Climate Action, was issued in December of 2020, and identified among its top priorities the strategy to "Modernize Maine's Buildings."
 The strategy includes a recommendation to develop a long-term plan by 2024 to phase in modern, energy-efficient building codes to reach net-zero carbon emissions for new construction in Maine by 2035.
 In addition, it sets a goal to enhance existing training on building codes and expand these programs to support ongoing education of contractors and code-enforcement officials.

-Last reviewed: May 2021
+Last reviewed: November 2024

 The 2018 Maryland Building Performance Standards (MBPS) are mandatory statewide and reference the 2018 IECC for residential and commercial buildings.
 Localities are permitted to adopt stretch codes that are more stringent than the statewide code.
 The state has implemented a variety of measures to ensure code compliance.
+The 2021 IECC is currently under review for adoption (as of November 2024).

 The state's Next Generation Roadmap for Climate Policy legislation signed in March 2021 also calls for development of an opt-in net-zero stretch code that defines a net-zero building and net-zero building performance standards.